pauljrodriguezcs/rshell/README.md

-# RSHELL
+#RSHELL
 Shell Terminal: This is a program that runs bash commands just like in the shell terminal.
 Examples of these commands are `ls`, `mkdir`, `echo`, `pwd`, etc.

 #Requirements
 This version of the shell makes use of the boost library.
 The boost library will need to be installed on the host environment prior to running.
+Also -std=c+11 needs to be enabled so makefile can work.
+Enable using following command:
+`source /opt/rh/devtoolset-2/enable`.

 #Installation
 To install and run rshell, follow these steps in a terminal: